SciTools/iris/docs/src/developers_guide/contributing_ci_tests.rst

 Skipping Cirrus-CI Tasks
 ------------------------

-As a developer you may not wish to run all the CI tasks when you are actively developing e.g., you are writing documentation and there is no need for linting, or long running compute intensive testing tasks to be executed.
+As a developer you may wish to not run all the CI tasks when you are actively developing e.g., you are writing documentation and there is no need for linting, or long running compute intensive testing tasks to be executed.

-As a convenience, it is possible to easily skip one or more tasks by setting the appropriate environment variable within the `.cirrus.yml`_ file:
+As a convenience, it is possible to easily skip one or more tasks by setting the appropriate environment variable within the `.cirrus.yml`_ file to a non-empty string:

 * ``SKIP_LINT_TASK`` to skip `flake8`_ linting and `black`_ formatting
 * ``SKIP_TEST_MINIMAL_TASK`` to skip restricted unit and integration testing